 The result is a well-rounded meal in a bowl in which the focus is the rice, but with some complexity of flavor and a variety of textures, and it all comes together in about thirty minutes.

-- 6 cups cooked, short-grain Japanese rice (see note)
+6 cups cooked, short-grain Japanese rice (see notes)

-- Kizami beni shoga (pickled ginger strips) (optional; see note)
+Kizami beni shoga (pickled ginger strips) (optional; see notes)